-How to Generate Multiple Markdown Presentations with Marp and JavaScript
+Generate Multiple Pretty URL Presentations with Marp and JavaScript

-Learn how to generate multiple Marp presentations from multiple Markdown files at once using marp-cli, glob, and a custom Node.js build script—just like a static site generator.
+Learn how to generate multiple Marp presentations from multiple Markdown files at once using marp-cli and a custom Node.js build script to produce HTML website with pretty URL, just like a static site generator.

 I freaking love Markdown.
 I write almost everything in Markdown.